Alex-CD/C5-E/README.md

 Doesn't directly interact with the game - Relies on trust and honesty from players, who want a fun, but not overly competitive game!

-Built with Flask, using pusher as a backend.
+Built with Node.js and Pusher

 Created by [Alex Clarke](https://twitter.com/AlexCDev).